sebastianspross/k8s101/README.md

 Here, a random introduction will find its place.
 Probably I will link the ppt in addition.
 > This guided hands-on workshop was tested with AKS 1.12.8.

 > This workshop is accompanied by an instructor and additional slides.

+> The commands are powershell specific.
 # Prerequisite
 > Alternatively you can use http://shell.azure.com
 * Install [docker for windows](https://docs.docker.com/docker-for-windows/install/ "https://docs.docker.com/docker-for-windows/install/")